 Susan: When I left finance, I looked around at other people’s trajectories for the next 10 to 20 years and I didn’t see myself in their shoes — I wanted to start my own company.
 So I decided to start by working at an early-stage startup and got a position at ToughMudder.
 I was looking to get in with the earliest startup I could so that I could work hands-on with the founders and learn how companies grow from the ground up.

 Adrian: I was working as a barista and I happened to know one of the founders of GA from college — it’s definitely good to know people.
 At the time, GA was a co-working space and they needed someone to help them grow.
 I came in and started working with their CEO, and after about 2-3 weeks working closely together, it felt like they knew me and trusted me.

 Michelle: I was at a PR agency helping startups tell their stories, but I really wanted to go in-house and work directly with leadership.
-So I built myself a cushion,quit my job, and spent three months being my own client and trying to find my dream job.
+So I built myself a cushion, quit my job, and gave myself three months to be my own client and try to find my dream job.
 I did tons of interviews just to learn about startups in an exploratory way.
 I found Ro’s founders through Facebook and I was intrigued enough to reach out, and when I met them, I knew that was it for me.